 - We know that the first round is full of youth, but 21-year-old Trey Murphy III is an experienced player making noise at team workouts and could go as high as No. 9 to the Sacramento Kings.
 Murphy shot 40.1% from three point range during his time at Rice and Virginia.

 - Texas big man Kai Jones going to the Charlotte Hornets at No. 11 might be a possibility.
 Jones is a 6-11 center with a 7-foot-1 wingspan who averaged 6.2 PPG/4.0 RPG/1.0 BPG for the Longhorns from 2019-2021.
-The Hornets may look to add another young big man along with PJ Washington and Vernon Carey Jr.
+The Hornets may look to add another young big man along with PJ Washington, Vernon Carey Jr. and Nick Richards.

 - Gonzaga’s Corey Kispert was projected as a lottery pick all year, but now looks to be falling.
 According to Ford, Kispert had a shaky workout with the Indiana Pacers which led them to now consider Trey Murphy III and Oregon’s Chris Duarte.
 Indiana holds the #13 pick.